govindrai/phase-0-handbook/guided-pairing-sessions.md

 Although you have one hour with the guide, the challenges will often take longer.
 This means you will probably need to set aside another time to finish the challenge with your pair or on your own.
 After the hour is up, the guide will leave you on your own to finish the challenge.

 ## Success Guidelines
 GPS are intended to help you become a better pair, have a stronger connection to DBC, and to feel more confident with the material.
 That said, GPS are the main way we evaluate your progress and give you feedback in the program.
-Guided Pairing Sessions give us a better idea of whether Dev Bootcamp's learning environment is a good match for you.
+Evaluations in Guided Pairing Sessions are a good indicator of whether Dev Bootcamp's learning environment is a good match for you.

-Because these are used as evaluation tools, Guides are looking for specific things:
+Because these are evaluations, we will be looking for specific things:

 ### Culturally we are looking for your: